Batangas LNG Terminal

 Contract: EPC

-Under the contracts, McConnell Dowell is undertaking the Engineering, Procurement and Construction of both the Multi-Purpose Jetty and Onshore Gas Receiving Facility.
-The new Multiple Purpose Jetty will be a permanent modification of the existing liquid fuel jetty which McConnell Dowell constructed for First Gen in 1998.
+We undertook the engineering, procurement, and construction of both the Multi-Purpose Jetty and Onshore Gas Receiving Facility.
+The new Multiple Purpose Jetty is a permanent modification of the existing liquid fuel jetty which we constructed in 1998.

-Once completed, the IOT Project will allow First Gen to accelerate the introduction of LNG into the country and serve the natural gas requirements of existing and future gas-fired power plants in the Philippines.
+Now complete, the IOT Project accelerated the introduction of LNG into the country and serves the natural gas requirements of existing and future gas-fired power plants in the Philippines.

-The IOT Project is an energy infrastructure project of national significance.
-It will provide many benefits to local communities and play a critical role in ensuring the energy security of the Luzon Grid and the Philippines.
+The IOT Project was an energy infrastructure project of national significance.
+It provides many benefits to local communities and has played a critical role in ensuring the energy security of the Luzon Grid and the Philippines.

 Project Scope:

-The Multi-Purpose Jetty is located adjacent to the existing jetty and will be capable of receiving liquid fuel carriers, LNG carriers, FSRU and FSUs.
-The new jetty structures comprise a total of 10,000 MT (212 no) tubular steel piles ranging from 45 – 65m in length.
-The superstructure is comprises approximately 15,500 MT of fabricated steel jackets and deck/trestle modules.
-The Loading Platform is topped by a reinforced concrete deck slab which will accommodate 2 ship gangways, 3 HP Gas Unloading Arms and jib crane among its critical deck equipment.
+The Multi-Purpose Jetty is located adjacent to the existing jetty and is capable of receiving liquid fuel carriers, LNG carriers, FSRUs, and FSUs.
+The new jetty structures comprise a total of 10,000 MT (212 no) tubular steel piles ranging from 45 – 65 m in length.
+The superstructure comprises approximately 15,500 MT of fabricated steel jackets and deck/trestle modules.
+The Loading Platform is topped by a reinforced concrete deck slab which accommodates 2 ship gangways, 3 HP Gas Unloading Arms, and a jib crane, among its critical deck equipment.

 Onshore facilities include a Jetty Monitoring Building and Facilities Control Room founded on piled foundation slabs and incorporating all associated services and civil infrastructure.

-A 24” HP Gas Pipeline approximately 1.3km in length will transport gas from the Loading Platform to the Gas Receiving Facility which comprises a piled metering area and includes 4 metering stations and static mixers.
-The pipeline is a combination of buried and above-ground pipe founded on piled pipe rack and concrete footings along its length.
+A 24” high-pressure gas pipeline approximately 1.3 km in length transports gas from the Loading Platform to the Gas Receiving Facility which comprises a piled metering area and includes 4 metering stations and static mixers.
+The pipeline is a combination of buried and above-ground pipe found on piled pipe racks and concrete footings along its length.

-The civil works include general earthworks, construction of a tsunami bund wall and a 2km of roadway.
+The civil works included general earthworks, the construction of a tsunami bund wall, and a 2 km of roadway.

 Project Gallery